higgi13425/rmrwr-book/_book/io05-importing.md

 -   read_csv() for comma-separated values (\*.csv) files
 -   read_tsv() for tab-separated values (\*.tsv) files
--   read_delim() for files with a different delimiter that you can specify (instead of commas or tabs, there might be semicolons)
+-   read_delim() for files with a different delimiter that you can specify (instead of commas or tabs, there might be semicolons), or you can let {readr} guess the delimiter in readr 2.0.
 -   read_fwf() for fixed width files
 -   read_table() for tabular files where columns are separated by white-space.
 -   read_log() is specifically for web log files